 Locke was a cheerleader and the class valedictorian in junior high.
 At Shelbyville Central High School, the "classroom was the one place where I felt like I had a chance to prove myself and I continued to excel.
 I felt safe there and I liked it."
 Her best friend was classmate Gordon Anderson.
 He was a fey young man, who shared many of Sondra's fanciful hopes about the future and was her collaborator in devising harmless ways to make their lives in Shelbyville more magical.
 One of the duo's frequent activities was making home movies with Gordon's Super 8 camera.

 Next, Sondra moved to Los Angeles, with Gordon in tow.
 She hoped to parlay her Academy Award nomination into further acting assignments.
-She even posed for a semi-nude pictorial in the December 1969 issue of Playboy magazine to increase her exposure.
-The big-eyed, petite, wiry blonde found it difficult to win suitable parts, making her accept lesser projects, the most famous of which was Willard (1971), a film about marauding rats (it was a modest success at the box office, but lacked the prestige of films she anticipated on doing).
-Most of Locke's acting work in the first half of the 1970s was on television drama series such as "The F.B.I."
-(1965), "Cannon" (1971), "Kung Fu" (1972), and "Barnaby Jones" (1973).
-Among the few other theatrical features she made was The Second Coming of Suzanne (1974), an experimental film in which she played a Christ figure.
+The big-eyed, petite, wiry blonde found it difficult to win suitable parts, making her accept lesser projects, the most famous of which was Willard (1971), a film about marauding rats.
+The majority of Locke's on-screen work during the first half of the 1970s consisted stints on television series such as The F.B.I.
+(1965), Cannon (1971), Kung Fu (1972), and Barnaby Jones (1973).
+Among the few other theatrical features she made were Cover Me Babe (1970) with Robert Forster, and The Second Coming of Suzanne (1974), a peculiar experimental film in which she played a Christ figure.

 For the next three years Locke submitted over 30 projects to Warner Bros., but none received a green light to move ahead.
 Moreover, the studio refused to assign her to direct any of their in-house projects.
 In the mid-1990s, Sondra discovered that Eastwood had, in fact, arranged to reimburse Warner Bros. for her three-year studio contract -- a matter that he had never mentioned to her.
 It became obvious that the studio's negative professional attitude toward her had little or nothing to do with her directing or project-finding abilities.
 On June 5, 1995, Locke sued Eastwood a second time, alleging fraud and breach of fiduciary duty.
 She claimed that Clint's behind-the-scene actions had sent a message "to the film industry and the world at large ... that Locke was not to be taken seriously."
 (According to Sondra's lawyer, the situation was Clint's "way of terminating the earlier palimony suit.")